 - Developing, drafting and updating policies, standards, procedures and guidelines

 These tasks, along with many others, require special attention from a dedicated professional who comprehends the vital importance of their work.

 With the ever-increasing rise in risks in cybersecurity that all-too-often result in data breaches, as well as a continuous flurry of governmental regulations, the role of CISO is crucial.
-The virtual CISO option provides an efficient, affordable and completely comparable alternative to the traditional CISO for any organization.
+The CISO-as-a-service option provides an efficient, affordable and completely comparable alternative to the traditional CISO for any organization.

 What Are the Benefits of Using a Virtual CISO?